Steps to Become a Foster Parent

 Meet with Staff for Home Visits and Interviews

 After you turn in your foster home application, you will be assigned a licensing division (LD) staff person known as your licensor.
-Your licensor will connect with you and help you navigate these tasks:
+Your licensor will connect with you and:

-- Completing interviews, both in-person and virtually.
+- Complete interviews, both in-person and virtually.
 At least one interview must happen in your home and include the home inspection.

 - Review the Foster Home Licensing Inspection Checklist, to learn what LD staff are looking for.

-- Contacting your adult children (if you have adult children).
+- Contact your adult children (if you have adult children).

 - For couples, LD staff will complete at least one interview with both adults and another interview with each adult individually.